Woodleighcare Visiting Guidance (August 2021 Edition 19)

 Visiting inside the homes

-- From 12 April the government has announced that care home residents are to be allowed indoor visiting by up to 5 ‘named visitors’ for each resident.
-These visitors will need to take a rapid lateral flow test and test negative before every visit.
+- From July 2021 the government has announced that there is no longer any limit on the number of visitors, however there should not normally be more than two at any one time inside the home.
+These visitors will still need to take a rapid lateral flow test and test negative before every visit.
 They should minimise physical contact with residents.
 They should observe social distancing, adhere to guidance on PPE use and follow all necessary infection control measures.
-Residents can have no more than 2 visitors at a time or over the course of one day (essential care givers are exempt from this daily limit).
+Residents can have no more than 2 visitors at a time (essential care givers are exempt from this daily limit).

 - All other guidance has not changed.